“When I got to work this morning, our Internet service was down. There was almost nothing I could work on without my online databases and email.”

 For consumer issues, the Office of Consumer Affairs has a number of resources.
 Its Canadian Consumer Handbook has an article about shopping safely online.
 Also of interest to both consumers and businesses is the Canadian Code of Practice for Consumer Protection in Electronic Commerce.

-The recently launched Canadian Identity Theft Support Centre offers free, expert advice to Canadians who have become victims of identity theft and must undertake the often long and difficult road to recovering their identities.
+The recently launched Canada Anti-Fraud Centre offers free, expert advice to Canadians who have become victims of identity theft and must undertake the often long and difficult road to recovering their identities.
 The Centre also strives to educate people about identity theft and to collect research on the nature of identity theft harms in Canada.